shidhincr/shidhincr.github.com/source/_posts/2015-07-31-iterm-tips-and-zsh-plugins-for-better-development-environment.markdown

 ## iTerm

 As I said already, iTerm is a mac terminal replacement.
 It comes with ton of features missing in default terminal.
-Below, you will see some of the cool features that made me stick with iTerm.
+Below, you will see some of them which made me choose iTerm.

 **Multiple tabs and split screens**